 The benefits for potential buyers are as follows:

-- Time to work toward goals: For renters, entering into an ROFR agreement allows them the time to work on their credit and save up for a down payment while potentially locking in a purchase price, so they’ll be ready to buy when the landlord is ready to sell.
+- Time to work toward goals.
+For tenants, entering into a ROFR agreement allows them the time to work on their credit and save up for a down payment while potentially locking in a purchase price, so they’ll be ready to buy when the unit owner is ready to sell.

 The seller has their own incentives and downsides to weigh.
 Let’s do a quick rundown.

-- You could make a windfall: If the buyer really wants it without the possibility of competition, you may be able to make out like a bandit and sell the property above market value (assuming the house appraises at that value if the buyer uses a mortgage).
+- You could make a windfall.
+If the buyer really wants it without the possibility of competition, you may be able to make out like a bandit and sell the property above market value (assuming the house appraises at that value if the buyer uses a mortgage).

-- Give preference to certain buyers: Right of first refusal may be given to family members or current tenants in the property first and the seller may wish to have an opportunity at the property before it hits the market.
+- Give preference to certain buyers.
+The right of first refusal may be given to family members or current tenants in the property first, and the seller may wish to have an opportunity to weigh their offers before the property hits the market.
 This can help families build generational wealth.

-- It could cause lending issues: Even if you’re not currently looking to sell your property, the existence of a right of first refusal could create issues if you’re looking to refinance an existing mortgage.
+- It could cause lending issues.
+Even if you’re not currently looking to sell your property, the existence of a right of first refusal could create issues if you’re thinking about refinancing an existing mortgage.
 Lenders and major mortgage investors generally prohibit you from getting a loan when these types of clauses exist because the property serves as collateral for the loan.
-If you default for any reason and the lender has to sell the property to recoup the investment, they won’t want any clause that prohibits them from making it available to the most possible competition in order to get the most money.
+If you default for any reason and the lender has to sell the property to recoup the investment, they won’t want any clause that prohibits them from making it available to the largest pool of interested buyers in order to get the most money.

-What Is the Difference Between A Right Of First Offer (ROFO) Vs. Right Of First Refusal (ROFR)
+What Is the Difference Between A Right Of First Offer (ROFO) And A Right Of First Refusal (ROFR)?

-So far we’ve talked about rights of first refusal, but there are also clauses dealing with right of first offer (ROFO).
-Right of first offer allow someone the opportunity to make the first move when someone is looking to sell.
-Unlike a right of first refusal where a seller may be obligated to sell to the potential buyer under the terms of the original contract, the seller is still free to market the property for sale to others.
-The potential buyer has a time limit to put together an offer, which the seller can accept or reject.
-The seller is also free to go back after having initially rejected the offer if they can’t get a more favorable deal from someone else.
+A right of first offer (ROFO) allows someone the opportunity to make the first move when a homeowner is looking to sell.
+Unlike a right of first refusal where an owner may be obligated to sell to the potential buyer under the original contract’s terms, the seller is still free to market the property for sale to others.
+The prospective buyer has a time limit to put together an offer, which the seller can accept or reject.
+The seller is also free to go back after initially rejecting the offer if they can’t get a more favorable deal from another interested party.